How to make your case for impact

 Shows you how to make your case for impact by comparing your papers to the journal average

-In another blogpost, I encouraged you to pick your own reference group.
+In another blogpost, I encouraged you to pick your own reference group to evidence your case for impact.
 What better reference group than academics who have published in the same journals that you have published in?
 In this blog, I will show you how you can make your case for academic research impact by strategically comparing your papers to their journal reference group.

 Most cited paper in the journal that year